Spotlight on Alessandro Vrech, Marmi Vrech

 Founded by Giocondo Vrech in Italy, Marmi Vrech has successfully operated as a family business for nearly 60 years.
-In 2010, Marmi Vrech saw an important generational change, as the family business was transferred to Giocondo's sons, Alessandro and Riccardo.
-Known for their ability to create chic, timeless stonework and interiors for major cruise operators, the team at Marmi Vrech encompasses highly skilled designers, stone masons, and craftspeople.
+In 2010, Marmi Vrech saw an important generational change, as the family business was transferred to Giocondo’s sons, Alessandro and Riccardo.
+Known for their ability to create chic, timeless stonework and interiors for major cruise operators, the team at Marmi Vrech encompass highly skilled designers, stonemasons, and craftspeople.

 Ahead of the brand’s exhibit at Cruise Ship Interiors Expo, we spoke with managing director, Alessandro Vrech.

 Hi Alessandro, thanks for speaking with us today.
 Tell us a bit about Marmi Vrech’s origins and your role within the company?

 Marmi Vrech is a family company based near Venice, Italy with vast experience working in the cruise ship industry.
 I am the CEO and manage Marmi Vrech together with my brother Riccardo, who is COO of the company.